-In addition, the Supervisory Body relies on the cooperation of the Internal Audit and Legal and Corporate Affairs of the Parent Company, for their respective responsibility profiles.
+The Supervisory Body relies on the cooperation of the Internal Audit and Legal and Corporate Affairs structures of the Parent Company, for their respective responsibility profiles.

 All meetings of the Supervisory Body are recorded, and copies of the minutes and related attachments shall be kept at the Company's offices.